nodeshift/nodejs-reference-architecture/docs/operations/distributed-tracing.md

 * [@opentelemetry/node](https://www.npmjs.com/package/@opentelemetry/node) - See the
   [Getting Started Guide](https://github.com/open-telemetry/opentelemetry-js/blob/master/getting-started/README.md)

+Reasons for choosing OpenTelemetry:
+- the open source tracing library that's replacing both OpenCensus and openTracing
+- handles basic use cases really well, includes good default configuration for most use cases
+- includes support for newer efficient Node implementation for correlating outbound traffic to incoming requests
+- supports multiple languages for tracing (not just Node) with a consistent API.

 ## Guidance

 There is significant value in collecting distributed tracing as it: